open-domain/cmaker/README.md

 # cmaker
-DSL to generate Cmake configuration file
+VSCode plugin project to implement the DSL to generate Cmake configuration file